oliviermasson/snapomatic/README.md

                 --noasmlib
               (Bypass ASMlib scanning)

+Most of those arguments should be self-explanatory, but one requires some explanation.
+The --snapshot-optimized and --recoverypoint work together to perform recovery in a different way.

+1. If --recoverypoint is not specified, then the script will issue a "recover automatic;" operation, which will recover all available archive logs and redo logs.
+2. If you specify --recoverypoint and --snapshot-optimized, the script will assume datafiles are not in backup mode and  attempt "recover database until time YYYY-MM-DD HH:MM:SS snapshot time YYYY-MM-DD HH:MM:SS"
+3. If you specify --recoverypoint without --snapshot-optimized, the script will assume datafiles are in backup mode and it will attempt a normal "recover database until time YYYY-MM-DD HH:MM:SS" operation.

 The following output shows the results of completing the failover of the 10 databases that were cloned in the clone4DR step.